 Summer Starter FAQs

-Is there an additional application I need to fill out other than the main ONU Law School application?
+Is there an additional application I need to complete other than the main ONU Law application?

 When should I apply to be considered for this program?

-Do I have to do an on-campus interview to be considered for a position in the Summer Starter Program?
+Do I have to complete an on-campus interview to be considered for a seat in the Summer Starter Program?

 Is there a minimum GPA required from the credits earned during the Summer Starter Program to stay in the law school, and what if I don't make it?

 Summer Starter students have until the end of the spring semester to establish (or maintain) good academic standing.
-The Summer Starter Program is a conditional qualifier program.
-You are automatically entered into the fall class following successful conclusion of the SSP.
+The Summer Starter Program is a nonconditional program.
+You are automatically enrolled in the fall class following your acceptance into the Summer Starter Program.

 What is the cost of the Summer Starter Program?

-Students will be charged the summer per credit hour rate of $960.
-Housing is mandatory and is an additional $820 for the summer.
-In total, the Summer Starter Program costs $8,500.
-With ONU's new reduced tuition, Summer Starter students will be charged a total of $33,300 for their entire first year of law school, which is comparable to most private law schools (and even some public law schools) without the benefits of the Summer Starter Program.
+Tuition for the 2019 Summer Starter Program is $9,416.
+On-campus housing for summer 2018 was $440 a month, for a total of $880 in 2018.
+With ONU's reduced tuition, Summer Starter students will be charged a total of $38,676 for their entire first year of law school, which is comparable to most private law schools (and even some public law schools) without the benefits of the Summer Starter Program.

 Can I receive any financial aid as a Summer Starter?

-Summer Starter's are not eligible for any scholarship offers, however grants can be provided depending on availability and proven need.
-For more information on student loans, contact the Office of Financial Aid: 419-772-2272
+Yes.
+Summer Starters can receive financial aid.
+Summer Starters are not eligible for any merit-based scholarships; however, grants can be provided depending on availability.
+For more information on student loans and completing the FAFSA, contact the Office of Financial Aid at 419-772-2272.

 What is the curriculum for the Summer Starter Program?